DamienIrving/teaching/swc-python/README.md

 Python teaching content
 =======================

-This directory contains the Python related content that I teach to novice (or beginner level) users at Software Carpentry bootcamps.
+This directory contains the Python related content that I teach at Software Carpentry bootcamps.

 It should be noted that the real goal isn't to teach Python, but to teach the basic concepts that all programming depends on.
 We simply use Python in our lessons because:

 1.  we have to use *something* for examples;
 2.  it's free, well-documented, and runs almost everywhere;